-You could also think about the following:

-Did your conclusions match your predictions at the beginning?
+You could also think about the following: Did your conclusions match your predictions at the beginning?
 What other investigations could you do?
 What else could you change?

-What else might influence the quality of astronomical images?
 Are there things which are out of your control?

 Explain why astronomers study comets and what they can tell us, and how you can identify comets in images.
 Include any discussions that took place in your classroom or from background research that you carried out.